falrabadi/examples/docs/hw3-push-pull-merge-erros.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-The main mesage is that
+The main message is that

 > Your branch and 'origin/main' have diverged.
 > and have 1 and 12 different commits each, respectively.
 >  (use "git pull" to merge the remote branch into yours)

-Git is suggesting that you run `git pull`, but we did run it already and it fail (remember "fatal: Not possible to fast-forward, aborting").
+Git is suggesting that you run `git pull`, but we did run it already and it failed (remember "fatal: Not possible to fast-forward, aborting").

 If you run, `git log --graph --all --decorate --oneline`, you will see the diverging commits.
 Your
 result may be different.